AlexandreJunod/KarmaJob/README.md

 ## Seeder

-To get easily à lot of datas, use [this](http://jsongen.pykaso.net/) json generator, next you can use [this](http://myjson.com) json hoster
+To get easily a lot of datas, use [this](http://jsongen.pykaso.net/) json generator, next you can use [this](http://myjson.com) json hoster

 It is used to try the application with more than 200 users and 500 jobs, I just replace the "apiurl" in DataProvider to use the json hoster